ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 create Evidence.
 Examples of environments that can be used as Attesting Environments include Trusted Execution Environments (TEE), embedded Secure Elements (eSE), or Hardware Security Modules (HSM).
+An execution environment may not, by default, be capable of claims collection for a given Target Environment.
+Often, Attesting Environments are designed specifically with claims collection in mind.

 {:twotypes-env: artwork-align="center"}
 ~~~~ TWOTYPES